sponchcafe/SiMFS-doc/source/introduction.rst

 Introduction
 ============

-Welcome!
-If you

 To understand the structure and functionality of **SiMFS-Tk**, let's walk through a simple single molecule experiment and map out how it would be modeled.

 Take for instance a single dye molecule that lives in a small box that is illuminated by a focused laser beam.
 The molecule is free to diffuse according